bbauska/W3Cx-4of5-thru-May-2024/README.md

 <h4>Biquad filter</h4>

-Definition: "*The *BiquadFilterNode* interface represents a simple low-order filter, and is created using the *AudioContext.createBiquadFilter()* method.
+Definition: "<i>The *BiquadFilterNode* interface represents a simple low-order filter, and is created using the <i>AudioContext.createBiquadFilter()* method.
 It is an AudioNode that can represent different kinds of filters, tone control devices, and graphic equalizers.
-A *BiquadFilterNode* always has exactly one input and one output.*"
+A <i>BiquadFilterNode* always has exactly one input and one output.*"

 See also the Biquad Filter node's documentation.